 Weekend Trip #6 – Arts, Culture and Cruising in Millville

-In Millville, stay at the Country Inn by Carlson for cozy accommodations and breakfast, and get ready for a weekend of arts, culture and more.
+In Millville, stay at Fairfield Inn & Suites by Marriott for cozy accommodations and free breakfast, and get ready for a weekend of arts, culture and more.
 At The Museum of American Glass at Wheaton Arts and Cultural Center, marvel at impressive works of glass displayed in eye-catching exhibits, or walk through the craft studios to watch artisans in action as they create colorful glass pieces.
 In the afternoon, spend a leisurely two hours with Maurice River Cruises, which will take you along the wild and scenic Union Lake, highlighting wildlife-filled meadows and waterways.
 Once the sun goes down, catch a live concert, comedy or musical production at the Levoy Theatre, where a packed schedule offers an array of entertainment.